 - Once cake is cool, invert onto a parchment lined flat surface and peel parchment off the bottom which is now the top.

 - From here, the possibilities are endless actually, so have fun!
 There is a traditional way to make petite fours by cutting cake into thirds, adding your filling of choice in between each layer and placing in fridge to cool completely then proceed to cut out small cakes.
+To make the filling listed, simply add the ingredients to a small bowl and whip together with a hand mixer until well combined and smooth.
 If you’re going to use a thin “jam/jelly” like filling this is the way to go.
 HOWEVER, if you’re going to use the filling I’ve suggested above (which is more frosting like) here’s what I did.

 - Cut out circles using a small round cookie cutter, in multiples of three.